perdy/barrenero/doc/source/api/resources/restart.rst

 Restart Service
 ===============

-Restart a Barrenero's Systemd service giving the name.
+Restart a Barrenero service giving the name.

 Request
 -------